 Hypothetical and Non-hypothetical Features

-Before concluding this chapter, it would be prudent and honest to take a moment to discuss the hypothetical and non-hypothetical nature of what has been presented thus far.
+It would be prudent and honest to take a moment to discuss the hypothetical and non-hypothetical nature of what has been presented thus far.
 The proposition that pure mathematical truth is infinite, eternal, omnipresent and immutable, is not hypothetical at all, but a logically necessary and inescapable truth.
 The further idea of matheism, i.e., that pure mathematical truth is the ultimate underlying foundation and cause of all reality, also seems to be a logically necessary, inescapable truth, and therefore also seems not to be hypothetical.

-The idea of the psychonic plenum, i.e., that consciousness arises everywhere that mathematical truth exists, due to the mathematical nature of consciousness itself, is where the first venture into the hypothetical has been made.
+The idea of the psychonic plenum, i.e., that consciousness arises everywhere that mathematical truth exists, due to the mathematical nature of consciousness itself, is where the first real venture into the truly hypothetical has been made.
 To say a thing is hypothetical, however, is not to say that it is based only on speculation or imagination, or that it is not based upon reality.
 A hypothesis may be valid or invalid.
-The hypothesis that it is the activity of the psychonic plenum which ultimately gives rise to the
+The hypothesis that it is the activity of the psychonic plenum which ultimately gives rise to

 The venture into the hypothetical and speculative goes a bit further as it goes beyond merely positing that it is the activity of this omnipresent and ontologically necessary plenum of consciousness which gives rise to our experience of a tangible reality, to speculating upon the specifics of this activity.
-Speculation has been put forth that the plenum of cosmic consciousness spontaneously divides itself into individuated psychons (Planck units) and that it is these psychons which form the basis of the smallest meaningful units of spacetime.
+Speculation has been put forth that the plenum of cosmic consciousness spontaneously individuates itself into psychons (Planck units) and that it is these psychons which form the basis of the smallest meaningful units of spacetime.
 Further speculation has been made that these psychons form an infinite, eternal psychonic network, which is further subdivided into a local and a non-local network; local information propagates from one node to its immediate “neighbors,” in a causally (or past-to-future) oriented direction, while non-local information is immediately shared with all other Planck nodes.

 The Scionics Institute